Call for Speakers for BBC 2024

 - New information, emerging and/or innovative approaches, practices or techniques

 - Case studies, success stories & lessons learned by the organization itself

 - Specialized topics related to key practice areas of the conference

-Building Business Capability is the only conference that provides insight into Business Analysis, Business Architecture, Business Process, Business Rules, Business Decisions, and Business Strategy & Transformation toward the pursuit of business excellence.
+Building Business Capability is the only conference that enhances your ability to advance People, Product, Data, and Knowledge, to build core leadership skills, and to deliver business excellence in today’s organizations.
+True business excellence is required to be customer-centric and to successfully deliver digital business transformation.
 Whether organizations are looking to optimize or transform their business practices or strategize a new business direction, BBC provides the most comprehensive conference program offering insights through a broad range of topics, round-table working sessions, case studies, panels, and tutorials.

 The most important thing is have something to say that’s useful!
 Value-add is a must.
 The audience will want actionable content – stuff they can apply or make a difference with when they get back to their jobs.
 What have you learned that can be useful to them?
 How can they apply it?
 Talking about case studies is always good.
 So is ROI.